 A passionate supporter of QMO, Lily is responsible for marketing, sponsorship and seeking innovative opportunities for the orchestra.
 Her love for the performing arts is reflected in her regular attendance to concerts, festivals and various shows all around Brisbane.

 Membership Officer - Dr Geoffrey Wu

 Geoffrey has been a part of the QMO family since commencing medical school in 2013.
 He was inspired at a young age to pursue clarinet playing by beloved cartoon character Squidward and has performed with a variety of ensembles including the Queensland Youth Symphony and Australian Doctors Orchestra.

-Since being sent out to Ipswich to commence his medical studies in 2013, Geoffrey has never quite managed to escape.
-He is currently a Junior House Officer at Ipswich Hospital, having completed the entirety of his medical school years as well as his intern year there.
-He hopes to pursue a career in Paediatric Emergency Medicine.
+Since being sent out to Ipswich to commence his medical studies in 2013, Geoffrey has since finished at Ipswich at the end of 2019 and is currently working at QEII Hospital, having completed the entirety of his medical school years as well as his junior house officer days in Ipswich.
+He is currently pursuing a career in Emergency Medicine.

 Executive Assistant & Librarian - Cat Curnow

 After attending the mid-year Virtuosis concert in 2012, Cat made a plea to join a wind section already diagnosed with hyperflutosis.
 Currently employed in the faculty of Medicine at UQ in her role of Senior Management Accountant and looking for an artistic outlet, this concert-band tragic had always dreamed of what it would be like to be part of a full orchestra.